rwbl/domoticz-homeautomation-workbook/scripts/README.md

 ## Domoticz Homeautomation Workbook Scripts

+### Explore Scripting
+The files starting with explore_automation_events_.md contain various test or initially used scripts, whilst exploring dzVents Lua, Lua, Python and Blockly.
+These scripts are not used anymore but kept as learning reference.

 ### dzVents
 The files with extension _.lua_ are the generated dzVents scripts used.
 All scripts are maintained via the Domoticz Web UI Event Editor.